therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 Your access and use of the Balsamiq Plugin is always subject to the most current version of this document.

-If you'd like to be notified every time we make a change to this document, please enter your email address below to subscribe to our "Balsamiq Hosted Plugin ToS changes" mailing list:
+If you'd like to be notified every time we make a change to this document, please enter your email address below to subscribe to our "Balsamiq Hosted Plugin ToU changes" mailing list:

 <form action="https://balsamiq.createsend.com/t/y/s/nkywu/" id="subForm" method="post"><label for="nkywu-nkywu">Email:</label> <input id="nkywu-nkywu" name="cm-nkywu-nkywu" size="40" type="text"> <input type="submit" value="Subscribe"> </form>